Rocco and His Brothers: Plot

 Rocco often acts to preserve the well-being of his family members at some cost to his own happiness.
 He frequently covers for Simone, in particular, such as when he returns the jewelry that Simone stole from his employer, or when, after Simone's obsession with Nadia has ended his boxing career by causing him to spiral into alcoholism and a generally dissolute lifestyle, Rocco agrees to sign a ten-year boxing contract in order to pay back Simone's debts, including to a homosexual man he robbed under compromising circumstances.

 While Rocco is fighting in a championship bout, Simone visits Nadia, who has returned to working as a prostitute, near the Ponte della Ghisolfa (it) and kills her after she tells him how much she hates him.
 Rocco wins the fight, and, during the celebration with his family, he expresses a desire to return to their home in Lucania someday, and his mother indicates that she misses having all of her sons together.
 A bloody Simone interrupts the party and confesses to Nadia's murder.
 Rocco, despite his anguish, still wants to protect Simone, but Ciro refuses to go along and leaves to alert the police.

-The youngest brother, Luca, does little most of the time other than watch as events unfold around him.
-When he visits Ciro at work to say that Simone has been caught and to invite Ciro home for dinner, he says he would like to return south with Rocco.
-Ciro responds that he does not think Rocco will ever make it back, and that, although Luca might, he will not find it the same as it was, due to the inevitable progress that will eventually reach everywhere.
-While many people fear a changing world, however, Ciro says he does not, and that he believes Luca will live a better life because of the changes.
-As Luca walks away, he passes a newspaper stand and sees Rocco's picture in an article about the many far-flung cities in which he has upcoming fights.
+The youngest brother, Luca, does little most of the time other than watch as events unfold around him. Ηe visits Ciro at work to say that Simone has been caught and invite Ciro home for dinner.
+Luca says he would like to return south with Rocco.
+Ciro responds that he does not think Rocco will ever make it back home, and that, although Luca could, he would not find it the same as it was due to the progress that will inevitably, eventually affect every place.
+While many people fear the changing world, Ciro says he does not.
+He says Luca will live a better life because of the changes.
+He turns to go back to work and Luca walks away.
+In a long shot, we see Luca passing a newspaper stand, where he sees Rocco's picture in an article about the many far-flung cities in which he has upcoming fights, and then moving away towards the city.